Buy Now Pay Later Ecommerce Stores

 Sezzle runs a soft credit check to see if shoppers are eligible to use its service.
 Sezzle loans are interest-free, with customers only paying fees if their payments are overdue.

-Normally, Sezzle requires customers to repay in 4 equal instalments over 6 weeks.
+Normally, Sezzle requires customers to repay in 4 equal installments over 6 weeks.
 Payments with Sezzle are made every 2 weeks, with the first one due at the time the customer places the order.

 Sezzle is compatible with many eCommerce platforms, like Magento, BigCommerce, Shopify Plus and Salesforce CC.
 It is not yet possible to use Sezzle for in-store purchases.